EECS Instructional Support Group, Department of Electrical Engineering & Computer Science

 If someone guesses it, they can login to your account and do bad things.

 2. Suppose you work on more than two accounts (for example: my home Mac, my campus Mac, my hera account, from which I access a variety of other accounts).
 Will one key suffice for the various accounts that I use for initial login, or should I have different keys?
-2. The SSH passphrase is stored in files in your .ssh subdirectory on UNIX, or in your UserKeys folder on Windows.
+2. The SSH "key" files are stored in files in your .ssh subdirectory on UNIX, or in your UserKeys folder on Windows.
 The files could be unique in each account, or they could be copied (do it securely using scp!) to other accounts.

 3. Every time I login with ssh, I get the message that hera is sending a previously unknown key (or some such thing).
 What's going on here, and what's the proper response?
 3. If you answer "yes" to the question, ssh will add the key of the remote host (ie "hera") to your ~/.ssh/known_hosts file (UNIX) and you won't be asked again, unless they change the host key on hera (or someone is pretending to be hera on the network).

-• How Do I Set an Additional Password or Password-less Access to my Account?
+How Do I Set an Additional Password or Password-less Access to my Account?

 We do not recommend that you cache or otherwise avoid having to type any password unless you know that it will not be left where someone else could steal it.
 However, the ssh and putty commands do have ways to store your SSH passphrase so that you do not have to type it repeatedly while you are logged in.
 Once you logout, this is reset.